jazzband/django-payments/docs/backends.rst

   captured and an optional amount parameter.
 Implement the logic to interact with your payment gateway's API and perform the necessary actions to capture the payment amount.
-If capturing is not supported by your payment gateway, set `capture: false.` to skip capture.
+If capturing is not supported by your payment gateway, set `capture: False.` to skip capture.

 * ``refund(payment, amount=None)``: This method is responsible for refunding a payment.
 It receives a payment object representing the payment to be refunded